zalando/postgres-operator/README.md

 ### Deploying the operator

-You need to install the service account definition in your minikube cluster.
-You can run without it, but then you have to change the service account references in the postgres-operator manifest as well.
+First you need to install the service account definition in your minikube cluster.

     $ kubectl --context minikube create -f manifests/serviceaccount.yaml